itissid/pypgTAP/README.md

 How does it do it?
 =====
-- It launches a throwaway postgres server, executes your tests, and discrads the server and its files.
+- It launches a throwaway postgres server, executes your tests, and discards the server and its files.
 - pypgTAP can be executed to run multiple test suites over your Postgres codebase in an isolated manner.
-- Virtualenv python support: The industry standard for using python is vritualen and tox and its a pain to use pgTAP with python.
+- Virtualenv python support: The industry standard for using python is virtualenv and tox and its a pain to use pgTAP with python.
    *Remember plpython procedures execute on the postgres server and it cannot find python procedures executed by a client like psql* Example: